Von Miller glad his stolen Super Bowl 50 helmet, cleats have turned up

 KUSA—It’s not that Von Miller was unaware.

-It’s just that the beauty of Von is he doesn’t sweat the small stuff.
+It’s just that the beauty of Von is that he doesn’t sweat the small stuff.

-Not that helmet and cleats he wore in Super Bowl 50 are considered small stuff.
+Not that the helmet and cleats he wore in Super Bowl 50 are considered small stuff.

 Miller’s Super Bowl 50 helmet?
-He didn’t realize it was stolen until his helmet and cleats turned up along with Tom Brady’s Super Bowl jerseys in the great sports memorabilia heist that led to Mexico this weekend.
+He didn’t realize it was stolen until it and his cleats turned up along with Tom Brady’s Super Bowl jerseys in the great sports memorabilia heist that led to Mexico this weekend.

 Miller just figured his football shoes were misplaced and they’d eventually turn up.
 Two days ago, he got a call from Keith Bishop, the former Denver Broncos’ left guard who is now the team’s vice president of security.